inet-framework/inet/showcases/wireless/multiradio/doc/index.rst

 Goals
 -----

-In real life, many wireless devices have multiple radios so that they can communicate on multiple wireless networks simultaneously.
-Examples of such devices are mobile phones that have cellular, WiFi and Bluetooth interfaces, or a dual-band wireless router.
-This showcase demonstrates how such devices can be simulated in INET.
+Wireless devices often have multiple network interfaces so they can communicate on multiple wireless networks simultaneously.
+This can be useful for devices such as mobile phones, which often have cellular, WiFi, and Bluetooth interfaces, or dual-band wireless routers.

+This showcase demonstrates how to simulate such devices and how they can be used to communicate on multiple wireless networks simultaneously.

 | INET version: ``4.0``
 | Source files location: `inet/showcases/wireless/multiradio <https://github.com/inet-framework/inet/tree/master/showcases/wireless/multiradio>`__